archie-judd/telescope-words.nvim/README.md

 				-- see Pointer Symbols below.
 Default is as below ("antonyms", "similat to" and -- "also see").
 				pointer_symbols = { "!", "&", "^" },
-				-- Number of characters required before results are returned (to avoid returning -- the whole dictionary these is a lower limit of 2.
+				-- Number of characters required before results are returned To avoid returning -- the whole dictionary there is a lower limit of 2.
 Default is three. char_search_threshold = 3,
 				-- Choose the layout strategy.
 				layout_strategy = "horizontal",